junobuild/docs/docs/miscellaneous/controllers.md

 ### Reuse an existing controller

-When creating an additional [satellite], you may want to **reuse an existing controller** that you have already configured on your local machine.
+When creating an additional satellite, you may want to **reuse an existing controller** that you have already configured on your local machine.
 To accomplish this, follow the step-by-step instructions below:

 1. Execute the command `juno whoami` in your terminal.
-This will display the [principal] of the controller you are currently using.
+This will display the principal of the controller you are currently using.
 It should appear as follows:

 ```
 Profile: Juno